STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

-by Talia Knoll -
+by Talia Baker -

 I like the ladder of feedback, and I can see how teaching how to provide feedback to peers could be very beneficial to students.
 I like the steps with the explanations.
 This could work very well for peer editing papers.